How It Works

 • The only way the unit will unclamp is by energizing the unclamp/release port.

-• The unit clamps when air pressure actuates the piston and cam arms, which drives the wedges under the carriage, lifting the carriage and main shaft up (refer to the 3D function animated video above).
+• The unit clamps when air pressure actuates the piston, driving the wedges under the carriage and raising the main shaft up (refer to the 3D function animated video above).

 •Holding force for our 4422 and 4425 models will always be 500lbs regardless of clamping force.